Erectile dysfunction (ED) is a condition in which it’s difficult to get or keep an erection firm enough.

 Likewise, if you’re experiencing pain or any bleeding that lasts more than a couple of minutes after the injection, see a doctor immediately.

-Though some oral ED medications are now available in generic form, they can still cost $10 to $20 or more per dose, according to estimates on GoodRx.com.
+Though some oral ED medications are now available in generic form, they can still cost $10 to $20 or more per dose, according to estimates on GoodRx.
+The cost of medications can certainly change from pharmacy to pharmacy and choosing a generic form over a brand name can also help bring down your overall cost.

-Your doctor can write you a prescription for an injectable medication after you’ve been diagnosed with ED.
-Depending on your unique situation, your doctor may have you try oral medications before trying injectable medications.
+Your doctor can write you a prescription for an injectable medication after you receive an ED diagnosis.
+Depending on your situation, your doctor may have you try oral medications before trying injectable medications.

-Once you have a prescription, you should be able to fill it at your local pharmacy.
+Once you have a prescription, you should be able to have it filled at your local retail pharmacy or at a compounding pharmacy.
 In some cases, you may also be able to fill it online.
-However, it’s important to know that buying any kind of medication over the internet carries some risk.
+However, it’s important to know that buying any kind of medication over the internet carries some risks.

 To be safe with this approach,